 How many artists are involved?

-From start to finish, Rites of Passage 20/20 Vision will involve over 65 local + national artists and collaborators.
+From start to finish, our recent Rites of Passage: 20/20 Vision involved over 65 local + national artists and collaborators.

 Is it just for Women of Color?

 While the Rites of Passage Project is for women of all backgrounds and ethnicities, the 20/20 Vision live production was focused on Black, Indigenous, and Immigrant Women of Color in the US who have been on the margins for far too long.
 We believe these voices specifically have the medicine we need collectively, to create a more just & viable future for all beings.